Tatum, Brown each score 35, Celtics beat 76ers 126-117

 GETTING HEATED

-Tempers flared briefly in the third quarter when Smart took issue with Embiid standing over him following a rebound.
+Tempers flared briefly in the third quarter when Smart took issue with Embiid holding onto his arm and then standing over him following a rebound.
 Smart got up and pushed Embiid, leading to a brief scrum between the teams.

 Following a review by referees, Smart was assessed both personal and technical fouls.